sumedhsp04/sumedhsp04/README.md

 ## Hi there this is Sumedh !
-- 👀 I’m interested in Data Science and Software Development
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Machine Learning and its Deployment
 - 💞️ I’m looking to collaborate on Machine Learning Project
 - 📫 You to reach me on [Linkedln](https://www.linkedin.com/in/sumedh-patil-sp04/)